Determination of the pion generalized parton distributions at zero skewness: Phenomenological Framework

 To extract the pion GPDs from FF data, we adopt a functional form inspired by previous MMGPD studies on the proton~\cite{Goharipour:2024atx,Goharipour:2024mbk}:

 where $q_v(x,Q^2)$ is the valence PDF of flavor $q$ and $f_v^q(x)$ is a profile function encoding the $t$-dependence of the GPD.
+The factorized ansatz in Eq.~\eqref{Eq3} is widely used in phenomenological studies because it cleanly separates the longitudinal-momentum structure, encoded in the PDF $ q_v(x,Q^2) $, from the transverse spatial structure, governed by the exponential profile function $f_v^q(x)$.
+The exponential form ensures positivity and smoothly reproduces known Regge behavior at the respective kinematic limits.
+This approach has been successfully applied to nucleon and pion GPDs in previous analyses and provides a practical framework for fitting experimental data.
 In this work, we take $q_v(x,Q^2)$ from the xFitter~\cite{Novikov:2020snp}, JAM21~\cite{Barry:2021osv}, and MAP23~\cite{Pasquini:2023aaf} analyses at $Q^2=4~\mathrm{GeV}^2$, as provided through the \texttt{LHAPDF} package~\cite{Buckley:2014ana}.
 This allows us to test the sensitivity of our results to the choice of pion PDFs and identify the set that best describes the data.

 Following Refs.~\cite{Diehl:2013xca,Goharipour:2024atx,Goharipour:2024mbk}, we parametrize the profile function as